What is a Self-Directed IRA?

 Traditional vs. Roth Self-Directed IRA

-Although Self-Directed IRAs can be set up as traditional IRAs or as Roths, they have different eligibility requirements, tax treatments, contribution guidelines, and distribution rules.
+Although Self-Directed IRAs can be set up as a traditional IRA or a Roth, they have different eligibility requirements, tax treatments, contribution guidelines, and distribution rules.

-As a reminder, a key difference between a traditional and Roth IRA is the tax treatment to each of these accounts.
+A key difference between a traditional and Roth IRA is the tax treatment of each of these accounts.
 With a traditional IRA, you are not taxed on your contributions, but taxes are applicable when you withdraw your contributions during retirement.
 On the other hand, with a Roth IRA, you pay taxes when you make your contributions, your contributions and earnings grow tax-free, and your withdrawals/distributions during retirement are also tax-free.

 Here’s a quick rundown of other differences